Farmington Canal Heritage Trail

 Encouraged by the success of the 363-mile Erie Canal and looking for ways to more effectively compete with the port of Hartford, a group of New Haven businessmen met to discuss the idea of a canal route from New Haven to the Massachusetts border and beyond.
 Led by New Haven lawyer, James Hillhouse, representatives from seventeen towns met in Farmington, CT in January 1822 and persuaded the legislature to issue a charter for the formation of the Farmington Canal Company.
 At about the same time the Hampshire and Hampden Canal Company was formed in Massachusetts to extend the canal from Southwick, MA north to the Connecticut River in Northampton.

 It’s not a long trail, so I left Calvin to rest and snack at the bench while I quickly did the loop.
-I’m not sure how many people make the effort to do it, but the land trust puts the effort in to blaze it and keep it clear, so I was happy to check it out.
+I’m not sure how many people make the effort to do it, but the land conservancy puts the effort in to blaze it and keep it clear, so I was happy to check it out.

 On July 4, 1825, ground breaking ceremonies were held at Salmon Brook Village in Granby, CT.
 Governor Oliver Wolcott had the honor of turning the first shovelful of dirt.
 The shovel broke – an ominous sign of things to come.

 The Canal Corporation was beset by problems at the outset.
 Chronically under-capitalized and receiving no financial support from the State of Connecticut, the Corporation was forced to employ construction shortcuts with the predictably disastrous results.
 The canal leaked at many points, the banks collapsed and aqueducts were washed away.
 In addition, farmers, unhappy that the canal encroached on their land, sabotaged the work.